-Exploring clean energy trends in the power sector
+Exploring energy industry trends

-2020 power and utilities industry trends
+2021 power and utilities industry trends

-Energy and industrials trends in 2020
+Energy and industrials trends in 2021

 In today’s rapidly evolving marketplace environment, key business issues are converging with impacts felt across multiple industry sectors.
 What are the key trends, challenges, and opportunities that may affect your business and influence your strategy?
 Look for more perspectives and insights from some of Deloitte’s forward thinkers.